Other Scholarship Opportunities

 Most states have scholarships for their residents - search for scholarships in your

-specific state through the Internet.
-Also, a number of Universities offer Entrance
+specific state online.
+Also, a number of universities offer entrance scholarships

-Scholarships to students that have participated in an alternative education or gap
+to students that have participated in an alternative education or gap year program.

-year program.
-When you're looking at schools, remember to ask about Gap Year Scholarships.
+When you're looking at schools, remember to ask about gap year scholarships.